jennyballif/jennyballif.github.io/_posts/2017-06-18-a-newsletter-for-the-curious-reader.md

 We went looking for Joshua Tree flowers.
 They are edible, so we wanted to try a petal or two and see what they tasted like.
 And the answer is, fairly bitter.
 Kind of like fresh peas plus unripe cucumbers?
 Or maybe cauliflower plus a banana peel?
 You could definitely eat them if starving, but I wouldn’t snack on them voluntarily.

-We didn’t find flowers that were close to the ground until after we’d made a couple human ladders to check out tall blooms.
+We didn’t find flowers that were close to the ground until after we’d made a couple human ladders to check out tall blooms, which the kids thought was tons of fun.
+And fortunately for us, no one fell off my shoulders or stumbled onto a cactus.

 ## FROM THE DESKTOP